 On the other hand, too much exercise can also wear you out, over-stress muscles, and deplete nutrients and fluids in your body.

 Stimulants can give you an energy boost, but overusing them may backfire and leave you feeling wiped out over time.
-This happens because stimulants like caffeine make your adrenal glands work harder and draw on your limited energy reserves.
+This is because stimulants don't give you energy, they make your adrenal glands work harder and draw on your limited energy reserves.
 If you are filling your coffee cup throughout the day or you reaching for energy drinks, this may explain why you are always tired.
-Sure. you get a boost for a while, but at a steep price to your already overworked exhausted adrenal glands and nervous system.
+Sure. you get a quick boost, but at a steep price to your already overworked exhausted adrenal glands and nervous system.

 Health problems such as anemia, cancer, heart disease, thyroid problems, digestive problems, and silent infections are a few possible medical reasons why you are always tired.
 Certain medications may also make you feel tired.